 There are several possible avenues to extend this line of research.
 Like all experiments, ours takes place in a particular context and it is possible that changes to this context could lead to very different results (Munger, 2019).
 At the time of data collection, the occupant of the Oval Office was a Democrat, which means respondents may have processed gender-related treatments pertaining to the staffing of the bureaucracy in ways that, for example, would have differed under the Trump Administration (e.g. appeals of this sort may have appeared more or less sincere based on the parties' reputations).
 Future iterations of these experiments during other periods in time, or across contexts which vary in terms of partisan control, could help to investigate this possibility.
 Adding partisan manipulations to the experimental design would also help to probe the conditional impact of emphasizing gender in this way.
 Dynamic experiments which randomize counter-messaging efforts from out-party members could also help to gauge whether the impact of such appeals can be easily neutralized or reversed.
+Relatedly, a limitation of our study is that it does not account for how the media environment may condition the framing effects we demonstrate.
+The volume and character of the coverage of political communications conveying information on gender diversity could alter the effect of those communications.
+In future work, it may be useful to present this information in the context of a news article, perhaps one that varies in its partisan slant, to investigate this possibility.
+Descriptive work on media coverage of these statements would also allow for a better understanding of the reach of these messages.

-Finally, though we focus on gender diversity in this paper, the theory of visible representation has potential implications for the study of other facets of diversity in government, including representation based on race, class, religion and sexual orientation.
+Finally, though we focus on gender diversity in this paper, the patterns we document have potential implications for the study of other facets of diversity in government, including representation based on race, class, religion and sexual orientation.
 For example, previous studies have shown that White Americans overestimate racial progress toward economic equality (Kraus, Rucker and Richeson, 2017; Callaghan et al., 2021).
 It is possible that spotlighting government employees of color is contributing to similar misperceptions in terms of substantive representation.
-Future work should apply the framework we have developed here to study perceptions of how government prioritizes other segments of society, and the resulting perceptual consequences.
-Despite some advances, government is still very far from reflecting the diversity of the population it serves on numerous dimensions.
-Despite this, it is possible that elite efforts to trumpet the relatively few members of marginalized groups in positions of power has created a false sense of substantive representation in the mass public.
+Further, discussions of intersectional government officials may elicit wholly different perceptions, especially if overlapping identities are made explicit in political communications (Crenshaw, 1991; Minta and Brown, 2014; Reingold, 2022).
+Future work could apply the framework we have developed here to study perceptions of how government prioritizes other segments of society.